A proposal is a written offer to solve a technical problem

 more common practice to separate them to improve appearance

-same width, and the spacing between them should be equal.
+width, and the spacing between them should be equal.
+The

-The proper spacing depends upon keeping the bars close
+proper spacing depends upon keeping the bars close enough

-enough together to make comparison easy, yet far enough
+together to make comparison easy, yet far enough apart

-apart to prevent confusion.
-Another convention of bar
+to prevent confusion.
+Another convention of bar chart

-chart construction is that the bars are arranged in
+construction is that the bars are arranged in order of

-applies to charts in which each bar represents a component;
+to charts in which each bar represents a component; it

-it does not apply of course to those representing a
+does not apply of course to those representing a time

 Surface